Services

 Processing and Agreement

-• Complete applications are first received and analyzed by Tourisme Montréal.
+• Complete applications are reviewed by Tourisme Montréal.

-• Additional information may be requested from the applicant if needed.
+• Additional information may be requested during the analysis.

-• Applicants receive a letter confirming the funding decision or refusal.
+• Applicants receive a letter confirming approval or refusal.

-• Approved projects must sign a funding agreement before payments and reporting begin.
+• Approved projects sign a funding agreement before payments are made.

 Additional information